JetBrains/kotlin-web-site/docs/topics/exceptions.md

 ### The Nothing type

-In Kotlin, [Nothing](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-nothing.html) is a subtype of all other types.
-This means you can use `Nothing` in a generic type or as a return type where any other type is expected without causing type errors.
+Every expression in Kotlin has a type.
+So what is the type of `throw IllegalArgumentException()`?
+The answer is [Nothing](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-nothing.html), a built-in type, a subtype of all other types.
+This means you can use Nothing in a generic type or as a return type where any other type is expected without causing type errors.

 `Nothing` is a unique type used to represent a function or expression that never successfully completes, either due to always throwing an exception or some other form of non-standard termination, like an infinite loop.
 It is useful if you want to signal abnormal termination or unfinished code, making your intentions clear both to the compiler and to anyone reading your code.
+In fact, the compiler warns you if it infers a `Nothing` type since it usually hides a further problem; you can get rid of this warning by explicitly writing the `Nothing` type.

 This Kotlin code demonstrates the use of the `Nothing` type: